quan3010/academic-kickstart/content/research/_index.md

 **Refereed and Published Conference Proceedings**

+1.	**guyen, Q.**, Poquet, O., Brooks, C., Li, W. (in press).
+Exploring homophily in demographics and academic performance using spatial-temporal student networks.
+Paper presented at the Educational Data Mining (EDM 2020).

-1.	**Nguyen, Q.** (2019).
+3.  **Nguyen, Q.** (2019).
 Rethinking time-on-task estimation with outlier detection accounting for individual, time, and task differences. *In Proceedings of the 10th International Conference on Learning Analytics and Knowledge LAK20* (pp. ), Frankfurt, Germany.

-2. Tempelaar, D., Rienties, B., & **Nguyen, Q.** (2019).
+4. Tempelaar, D., Rienties, B., & **Nguyen, Q.** (2019).
 Analysing the use of worked examples and tutored and untutored problem-solving in a dispositional learning analytics context. *In: Proceedings of the 11th International Conference on Computer Supported Education*, 02-04 May 2019, Heraklion, Crete, Greece, pp.

-3.	**Nguyen, Q.**, Huptych M., Rienties.
+5.	**Nguyen, Q.**, Huptych M., Rienties.
 B. (2018).
 Linking student’s timing of engagement with learning design and academic performance (best full paper award). *In Proceedings of the 8th International Conference on Learning Analytics and Knowledge (LAK18)*, pp. 141-150, Sydney, Australia.
 ACM, NY, USA.

-4. Tempelaar, D., Rienties, B., & **Nguyen, Q.** (2018).
+6. Tempelaar, D., Rienties, B., & **Nguyen, Q.** (2018).
 Investigating learning strategies in a dispositional learning analytics context: the case of worked examples. *In Proceedings of the 8th International Conference on Learning Analytics and Knowledge* (pp. 201-205).
 Sydney, Australia.
 ACM, NY, USA.

-5. Tempelaar, D., Rienties, B., **Nguyen, Q.** (2018).
+7. Tempelaar, D., Rienties, B., **Nguyen, Q.** (2018).
 Analysing the Use of Worked Examples and Tutored and Untutored Problem-Solving in a Dispositional Learning Analytics Context.
 In: *Proceedings of the 10th International Conference on Computer Supported Education*, 01-02 Feb 2018, Funchal, Madeira, pp. 294–301.

-6.	**Nguyen, Q.**, Rienties, B., & Toetenel, L. (2017).
+8.	**Nguyen, Q.**, Rienties, B., & Toetenel, L. (2017).
 Mixing and matching learning design and learning analytics (best paper award). *In P. Zaphiris & A. Ioannou (Eds.), Learning and Collaboration Technologies: Forth International Conference, LCT 2017, Part II, Held as Part of HCI International 2017*, Proceedings (Vol. 10296, pp. 1-15).
 Cham: Springer International Publishing.

-7.	**Nguyen, Q.**, Rienties, B., & Toetenel, L. (2017).
+9.	**Nguyen, Q.**, Rienties, B., & Toetenel, L. (2017).
 Unravelling the dynamics of instructional practice: a longitudinal study on learning design and VLE activities.
 In: *Proceedings of the 7th International Learning Analytics & Knowledge Conference, LAK 17*, ACM, New York, NY, USA, pp. 168–177.

-8. Mittelmeier, J., Tempelaar, D., Rienties, B., & **Nguyen, Q.** (2016).
+10. Mittelmeier, J., Tempelaar, D., Rienties, B., & **Nguyen, Q.** (2016).
 Learning analytics to understand cultural impacts on technology enhanced learning.
 Paper presented at *the 13th International Conference on Cognition and Exploratory Learning in Digital Age* (CELDA 2016).

 **Reports**